Asthma

 Table of contents

-• Symptoms include shortness of breath, wheezing, chest tightness and coughing.
+• Symptoms include shortness of breath, wheezing, chest tightness, and coughing.

-What is asthma?
+What is Asthma?

 • Shortness of breath

-• Pain or tightness in the chest
+• Chest pain or tightness

-• Wheezing or whistling sound when breathing
+• Wheezing or whistling sounds while breathing

-• Frequent and intermittent coughing at night
+• Frequent coughing at night

-• Sleep disorders
+• Sleep disturbances

-• Feeling out of breath when speaking
+• Feeling out of breath while talking

-• Headache
+• Headaches

 • Wheezing after exercise